build it yourselfproject-based learning

 Introduction

-What are data structures and why do they matter?
-The relationship between data structures and algorithms, and how this course is structured.
+what are data structures and why do they matter? the relationship between data structures and algorithms, and how this course is structured.

 Channels